 Download and extract Arch Linux for Raspberry Pi 4

-Make sure that you have root access (otherwise the process may fail), and run the following commands (with sudo, if you are not root).
+Make sure you have root access (otherwise the process may fail), and run the following commands (with sudo, if you are not root).

 wget http://os.archlinuxarm.org/os/ArchLinuxARM-rpi-aarch64-latest.tar.gz